-Wireless doorbells are getting a lot of attention.
-Compared to the traditional doorbells, wireless products require less work and drilling.
+Wireless doorbells are garnering a lot of attention.
+Compared to traditional doorbells, wireless products require less work and drilling.

-If you’re someone who is into smart products, you’ll surely love Ring’s wireless doorbells.
+If you’re someone who is into smart products, you’re bound to love Ring’s wireless doorbells.
 Ring has released several best-selling devices with innovative features and capabilities.

-The first-generation Ring and Ring 2 (it can also work wired) are battery powered smart doorbells.
+The first-generation Ring and Ring 2 (which can also work wired) are battery-powered smart doorbells.
 While some might think that being a battery-powered device will affect the doorbell’s functionality, they’re mistaken.

-Both of these doorbells perform quite well and deliver satisfying results.
+Both of these doorbells perform well and deliver satisfying results.

 Table of Contets

 - 1 Ring vs Ring 2: Pros & Cons and Verdict